keu/docs/learn/airflow-passing-data-between-tasks.md

 XComs should be used to pass small amounts of data between tasks.
 For example, task metadata, dates, model accuracy, or single value query results are all ideal data to use with XCom.

-While there is nothing stopping you from passing small data sets with XCom, be very careful when doing so.
-This is not what XCom was designed for, and using it to pass data like pandas dataframes can degrade the performance of your DAGs and take up storage in the metadata database.
+While you can technically pass large amounts of data with XCom, be very careful when doing so and consider using [a custom XCom backend](custom-xcom-backends-tutorial.md) and [scaling your Airflow resources](airflow-scaling-workers.md).

-XCom cannot be used for passing large data sets between tasks.
-The limit for the size of the XCom is determined by which metadata database you are using:
+When you use the standard XCom backend, the size-limit for an XCom is determined by your metadata database.
+Common sizes are:

 - Postgres: 1 Gb
 - SQLite: 2 Gb
 - MySQL: 64 Kb

 You can see that these limits aren't very big.
-And even if you think your data might meet the maximum allowable limit, don't use XComs.
-Instead, use intermediary data storage, which is more appropriate for larger amounts of data.
+If you think your data passed via XCom might exceed the size of your metadata database, either use a custom XCom backend or [intermediary data storage](#intermediary-data-storage).

+The second limitation in using the standard XCom backend is that only certain types of data can be serialized.
+Airflow supports JSON serialization, as well as Pandas dataframe serialization in version 2.6 and later.
+If you need to serialize other data types you can do so using a [custom XCom backend](custom-xcom-backends-tutorial.md).

 ### Custom XCom backends

-[Custom XCom Backends](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/xcoms.html#custom-xcom-backends) are a new feature available in Airflow 2.0 and greater.
-Using an XCom backend means you can push and pull XComs to and from an external system such as S3, GCS, or HDFS rather than the default of Airflow's metadata database.
+Using a [custom XCom backend](custom-xcom-backends-tutorial.md) means you can push and pull XComs to and from an external system such as S3, GCS, or HDFS rather than the default of Airflow's metadata database.
 You can also implement your own serialization and deserialization methods to define how XComs are handled.
-This is a concept in its own right and you can learn more by reading [Custom XCom Backends](custom-xcom-backends-tutorial.md).
+To learn how to implement a custom XCom backend follow this [step-by-step tutorial](custom-xcom-backends-tutorial.md).

 ### Example DAG using XComs